sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Specifying a Sub-Query
 ----------------------

-In the configuration of the JDBC node, for ``DB TABLE`` anything that is valid in a FROM clause of a SQL query can be used.
+In the configuration of the JDBC node for ``DB TABLE``, anything that is valid in a FROM clause of a SQL query can be used.
 For example, instead of a full table we could also use a subquery.

 More details are available on the Spark Guide : https://spark.apache.org/docs/1.6.0/sql-programming-guide.html#jdbc-to-other-databases